9 Online Learning Tools for Students

 Distance learning is becoming more popular by the day.
 It is convenient, accessible, and many of the tools are free.
 It may not yet have attained the desirability of conventional educational institutions, but many English language teachers are taking advantage of available technology to improve the learning experience by integrating some type of distance learning.
 It is also rapidly gaining favor with many adult learners for acquiring new skills, getting an additional certification, or simply for personal development.

 However, distance learning does have its challenges, chief among which is the lack of face-to-face interaction.
 This can affect the level of student engagement, motivation, and feedback.
-Here are 10 kickass tools to help maximize the benefits of distance learning.
+Here are 10 Online Learning Tools for Students

 ePals